-Third year iACADEMY BS Animation students Nicole In December 2020, iACADEMY BS Business Anna Argañosa, Elisha Gabrielle R. Briones, and Mesfin Administration students Nicolas Villapando and Kurt Bram Diosina were declared as the first runner-up in Boguiren emerged as Top 3 at the ATIFTAP Marketing the EU Whiz, a partnership between the Philippines Competition 14th Global Business Conference III Digital and the European Union in June 2021.
-The group on the "RISE: Marketing and Beyond Marketing Case bested 149 entries nationwide.
-Competition."
-The top team came from Northwestern University while the team from Ateneo de Manila Also in June 2021, 3rd year iACADEMY Multimedia University emerged as Top 2.
+Third year iACADEMY BS Animation students Nicole Anna Argañosa, Elisha Gabrielle R. Briones, and Mesfin Bram Diosina were declared as the first runner-up in the EU Whiz, a partnership between the Philippines and the European Union in June 2021.
+The group bested 149 entries nationwide.

-student Chris Sante produced an 80s inspired mix that was featured by a multivitamin brand in its social media account.
+Also in June 2021, 3rd year iACADEMY Multimedia student Chris Sante produced an 80s inspired mix that was featured by a multivitamin brand in its social media account.

-In June 2021, iACADEMY Senior High School students Neo Roizz Hombrebueno, Eliana Nicole Carlos, and Seth Joaquim Astorga bagged the 1st Runner-up title in The Next Bright Idea Digital Design Competition.
-Fashion Design Competition The Next Bright Idea is Enderun Colleges' business In October 2020, iACADEMY Fashion Design student and design pitch competition for young aspiring Carlie Lajara was declared as the Metro Magazine's entrepreneurs and creative thinkers.
-It aims to Style Me Now winner.
-Metro Style is a multi-platform generate breakthrough business ideas and lifestyle media outfit in the Philippines. design solutions.
+Fashion Design Competition

+In October 2020, iACADEMY Fashion Design student Carlie Lajara was declared as the Metro Magazine's Style Me Now winner.
+Metro Style is a multi-platform lifestyle media outfit in the Philippines.